udacity/create-your-own-adventure/english/beer-brewer/use-the-force/force.md

 You also feel a slight shift in gravity - could you be slowly slipping toward the Dark Side?
 You try to resist, but the urge to brew a porter is overwhelming.

+Resitance is futile.
+Your desires to brew porter and stout is overwhelming.
+You get barley and malt ready for roasting in the etarnal flame of darkness.